 testimony on this point can be inferred from the fact his report to his superior officer General Blumberg stated simply “I testified that Kennedy was shot from behind.”

 "Behind"...
 No mention of "above."
 That the doctors knew they'd found nothing to suggest the shots came from above is confirmed, furthermore, by an unexpected source: Dr. Humes.
-When discussing the medical evidence with the HSCA Pathology Panel in September 1977, Dr. Humes was asked if he felt the essential findings were that two shots came from above and behind, or just behind.
+When discussing the medical evidence with the HSCA Pathology Panel on September 16 or 17, 1977 (it's unclear), Dr. Humes was asked if he felt the essential findings were that two shots came from above and behind, or just behind.
 He responded, with all apparent candor, that "I think behind is the most one can say from the anatomic findings."

 But the lack of evidence indicating that the shot came from above didn't stop it from becoming part of the official myth, mind you, or the script repeated ad nauseum by Warren Commission defenders.
 In late 1966, as a response to Mark Lane's best seller Rush to Judgment, former Warren Commission Counsel Wesley J. Liebeler took to the lecture circuit.
 An October 19, 1966 article in the L.A.
 Times, however, suggests that, in defense of the Commission, Liebeler, a UCLA Law Professor, was willing to also assault the truth.
 Liebeler was reported to have told 650 students at a Stanford University law forum that the "autopsy x-rays of assassinated President John F. Kennedy showed 'all shots' fired at him were 'from behind and above.'"
 What malarkey!
 The x-rays gave no indication whatsoever that the shots were fired from above.
 No one testified to as much; in fact, Dr. Humes discussed a trail of fragments leading from low on the back of the head to high on the head, suggesting the exact opposite.
 So what was Liebeler talking about?
 Not only had the radiologist present at the autopsy.
 Dr. John Ebersole, not been asked to testify before the commission, but the doctors who were asked to testify were prevented from reviewing the x-rays beforehand.
 Such was the secrecy regarding these x-rays, in fact, that the doctors were not even allowed to study them while writing the autopsy report.
 By October, 1966, moreover, NO ONE had studied the x-rays beyond looking at them in hopes of finding missing bullet fragments.
 One can only conclude then that Liebeler was either grossly misquoted, or desperately making stuff up.
 I propose we suspect the latter.